skramm/homog2d/manual.md

 ## Technical details
 <a name="tech"></a>

-- Points are stored as non-normalized values, any computation will keep the resulting values
+- Points are stored as non-normalized values, any computation will keep the resulting values.
+Normalization is done for comparison but not saved.
 - Lines are always stored as normalized values (a^2+b^2 = 1)
-- Homographies are stored as normalized values, either ass h33=0, or (if null) as h23=0
+- Homographies are stored as normalized values, either as h33=1, or (if null) as h23=1